PrincetonUniversity/advanced-command-line/01_tmux/README.md

 To enter copy mode, press `C-b [`.
 This will make the currently selected pane behave like a file and allow you to navigate and copy its content.
-Use the arrow keys (or hjkl in vim mode) to move around and  `C-r` (or /? in vim mode) to search for a string.
+Use the arrow keys (or hjkl in vim mode) to move around and  `C-r` (or `/` or `?` in vim mode) to search for a string.
 Word-wise movements are also supported as are `C-u/d` to make larger jumps through the buffer.
 Hitting `q` will exit copy mode.

 To start selecting text, press `Space`.
 This anchors the current cursor position and allows you to move the cursor to specify the other end point.